lynnlangit/aws-for-bioinformatics/1_Files_&_Data/5_Use_Terra.bio_Genomic_Datasets.md

 See screenshots below for general flow of working with reference data and your own data in Terra.
 - **LOGIN & SETUP** ->
   - Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
-   - Use $300 USD in GCP credit when you first try out Terra
+   - Use $300 USD in AWS credit when you first try out Terra
    - Create a Terra workspace to run your Jupyter notebooks or WDL/cromwell workflows.
 These areas are where you will define your analysis using selected refernce datasets
 - **REFERENCE DATA** ->
   - IMPORT any subset from your authorized Terra reference data (Terra Library -> Data)